-In addition to roadside support, all plans include a variety of additional vehicle- and travel-related services that can help drivers save money, time, and frustration when handling other travel-related issues.
+In addition to roadside support, all plans include a variety of additional vehicle- and travel-related services that can help save money, time, and frustration when handling other travel-related issues.
 Drivers can get reduced rates when renting vehicles and staying at hotels/motels, travel tools that help when planning trips, and even legal assistance like a guaranteed arrest bond should they get in trouble with the law for a motoring offence.
 They even offer a post-repair warranty, something not typically found elsewhere.

 BP MotorClub review: The fine print

 Packages and costs: Silver $7.60pm, Premium Plus $10.81pm

 24/7 recovery: Yes